gjaerk/fixed-rate-deposit-project/README.md

 ## Project Overview

-This project demonstrates an implementation of blockchain technology of a potential bank.
+This project demonstrates an implementation of blockchain technology.
 It showcases the potential for increased efficiency, transparency, and security in banking operations, while offering innovative products like fixed rate deposits.

 ## Features